uablrek/system-dynamics/WORLD3.md

 ### Adjusted LE in population dynamics

-By adjusting the `le` used in population dynamics by a factor 1.06 we get a very good fit with empirical data.
+By adjusting the `le` used in population dynamics by a factor 1.06 we get a very good fit with empirical data (unmodified dashed).

 <img src="figures/plot_pop2.svg" />

-Even the simulation `le` gets a better fit.
+The simulation `le` don't overshoot so much.
 This is how the adjustment affects BAU2

 <img src="figures/bau2_pop2.svg" />